JINhuaqing/EEG-sz-det_dev/README.md

-This repository is for gTVDN
+This repository is for detecting seizure in the EEG data.